adeldjama/Hacking-Game/README.md

 ## Goal

-Your Mission, Should You Choose To Accept It, is to take control of the Contoso domain controler.
-To reach this goal, you have to excute the diffrent step described bellow.
-To help you unlock some steps, 3 tools are provided in the toolbox section, however you have to find the right tool that should be used in each step.
+Your Mission, Should You Choose To Accept It, is to take control of the Contoso domain controller.
+To achieve this, follow the steps below.
+We've provided three tools in the toolbox section to help you unlock some of the steps.
+However, you'll need to identify the appropriate tool to use for each step.

 ## Provided Environment

-There are 3 VMs: lab-vm (Windows10), workstation-vm (Windows10) and dc-vm (Windows Server 2016)
+There are 3 VMs: hack-vm (Windows10), workstation-vm (Windows10) and dc-vm (Windows Server 2016)

 ## Hacking Steps

-1- Connect to lab-vm using RDP (The Public IP address and credentials will be provided by the coach).
+1- Connect to the hack-vm using RDP.
+Your coach will provide you with the Public IP address and credentials.

-2- Discover the private IP address of workstation-vm using one tool in the toolbox.
+2- Use a tool from the toolbox to discover the private IP address of the workstation-vm.

-3- Find the credentials (login and password) that allow you to connect to workstation-vm using RDP.
+3- Use a tool from the toolbox to find the login and password that will allow you to connect to the workstation-vm using RDP.

-4- Connect to Workstation-vm using RDP.
+4- Connect to the workstation-vm using RDP and the login and password found in step 3.

-5- Discover the IP address of the domain controller using one tool in the toolbox.
+5- Discover the IP address of the domain controller.

-6- Find the login and the password hash of the Admin Domain then connect to the domain controller using RDP.
-Use one tool in the toolbox.
+6- Use a tool from the toolbox, (a) to find the login and password hash of the Domain Admin then (b) to connect to the domain controller using RDP.

-  >**Note**: Each tool is used one time
+  >**Note**: Each tool should be used one time

 ## Toolbox
 1- Mimikatz